 There is always something rolling around in Stan’s truck.

 Whenever he steps on the gas, something goes thunk and whenever he hits the brakes, it’s…rumble, rumble, thud!

-I don’t mind the little stuff skittering across the floor mats, but the big stuff in the bed of his truck… that bothers me.
+I don’t mind the little stuff skittering across the floor mats, but the big stuff in the bed of his truck… bothers me.

 Especially the stuff that goes…whup, boom, or wham!

-Though every once in a while he insists on driving and it was during one of those times after he hit the brakes that something went ding, ping, pong and hit my foot.
+One day while we were riding together something went ding, ping, pong and hit my foot.
 I reached down to pick it up and was overcome with a wave of nostalgia.